Upcoming Rosemary Johnson ALD Alumni Symposium Event:

-The ALD Program has received extremely positive feedback from all participants; they report greater understanding of their multi-faceted roles as academic leaders, increased self-awareness and confidence, and improved capacity for problem solving.
+The ALD Program has received extremely positive feedback from all participants.
+They report greater understanding of their multi-faceted roles as academic leaders, increased self-awareness and confidence, and an improved capacity for problem solving.
 They also value the important opportunity to establish an ongoing network of colleagues from across the University.

-Based on feedback and the changing environment for Academic Leaders, the ALD has been redesigned in a new hybrid model.
-The program will consist of four on-line interactive modules, one each semester starting in the Spring of the academic year.
-These modules will address: (1) Coaching and Mentoring, (2) Leading Change (3) Building a Diverse Community and (4) the Basics of Management including budgets and day-to-day operations.
+Based on feedback and the changing environment for Academic Leaders, the ALD was redesigned in 2018 as a hybrid model.
+The program consists of four on-line interactive modules, and five face to face meetings through the duration of one year.
+These modules will address: (1) Coaching and Mentoring, (2) the Basics of Budgets and Day-to-day Operations, (3) Leading Change, and (4) Building and Leading a Diverse Community.

-The program will be offered this spring semester to a group of up to 20 academic leaders from Tufts’ schools and academic programs from across all campuses.
+The program will be offered in 2020 – 2021 to a group of up to 20 academic leaders from Tufts’ schools and academic programs from across all campuses.
 The program is co-sponsored by the Office of the Provost, the Center for the Enhancement of Learning and Teaching (CELT), and Tufts Employee Learning and Development (TELD).